On the pod, the guys revisit The Gang Gets Invincible from It's Always Sunny in Philadelphia Season 3, Episode 2.

 Rob: Men who are up here to be confident, but are masking severe insecurities.

 Charlie: Yeah.
-Who are trying to prove so hard that they're a man.
+Or trying to prove so hard that they're a man.

 Kaitlin: Exactly, but then perfectly open to talk about it with other men.
 That's the exciting part.
 That's the missing piece.